 Send us a message to describe what you have in mind and I will be more than happy to provide you with a quote.

-Sand sculptures are an experiential marketing tool that have proven itself time and time again and we continue to develop our techniques to improve the clients and viewers take away from this art form.
+Sand sculptures are an experiential marketing tool that have proven itself over and over again.
+We continue to develop our techniques to improve the clients and viewers take away from this art form.

 It will be the most talked about and photographed addition to your event.

 If you would like your team to experience what it takes to build their own sculpture, we also offer Team building activities.

 When people of different disciplines work together, often informally, you will notice improvement of their work practices.
 Innovation will be encouraged in our team building workshops.
 If you would like to be part of a team where innovation flourishes, all you need is some time spent in the sand.
 Your employees will be motivated to work together, be creative, improvise, visualize and express their ideas and opinions while working on a sculpture that will show the result of their collaboration.

 For one to two and a half hours your employees will step into the world of professional sand sculpting and realize how it requires everyone to complete a project.